siwater/aks-spin-demo/Readme.md

-Repository for Spinnaker experiments on AKS
+Repository for Spinnaker experiments on AKS.